 A ton of comics: I've been piling up classic crossovers so I can participate in Jon Morgan's new series for the blog.
 Plus, a visit to the (AMAZING) Traveling Man in Manchester equalled a pile of a half-dozen new Cinebook volumes.
 And, I.N.J.
 Culbard's magnificent Celeste showed up - I know Culbard's work through his exceptional Lovecraft adaptations.
 Celeste is an original story both written and drawn by Culbard and it is as haunting and as beautiful as ever could have wished.
 A fantastic release.

-The finds of the month, however (sorry Sea-Serpents) have come as a stack of Gold Medal paperbacks - some from eBay, some from a wonderful bookstore in Lyme Regis.
+The finds of the month, with apologies to Sea-Serpents, have come as a stack of Gold Medal paperbacks - some from eBay, some from a wonderful bookstore in Lyme Regis.
 And not just any Gold Medals, the new acquisitions include titles from John McPartland, Norman Daniels, Edward Aarons (two Sam Durrell cases I didn't have), Stephen Marlowe (a Chester Drum I didn't have!), Bruno Fischer, Vechel Howard, Octavus Roy Cohen and Lee Richards.
 I just want to bury myself away with them like some sort of Pharoah.

 The cover to Murder on Her Mind, shown on the right, is absolutely stunning.
 [Scheme note: the world needs ENORMOUS POSTERS based on Gold Medal covers.]
 And the find of finds?
 An actual copy of Donald Keyhoe's The Flying Saucers are Real.
 Why is this significant?
 It is one of the very first Gold Medal books, and its commercial success was one of the reasons that the imprint took off.